pbrandwijk/pbrandwijk.github.io/_posts/2020-09-14-cheat-sheet-git.md

 $ git merge --abort             # In case a pull gave merge conflicts, rollback everything
 $ git fetch                     # Get the new commits, but do not apply them yet
 $ git reset --hard HEAD         # Go back to the HEAD revision (undo all changes to versioned files)
-$ git checkout --track origin/<branch> # Fetch, track and checkout a branch from origin
-$ git checkout -b <branch>      # Create branch if it didn't exist and check out
 $ git remote prune origin       # Delete all local branches that are not on origin
 ```